carpentries-incubator/genome-mining/_episodes/02-antismash.md

 ~~~
 {: .language-bash}

-To see the antiSMASH generated outcomes do:
+In order to see the antiSMASH generated outcomes do:
 ~~~
 $ tree -L 1 ~/gm_workshop/results/antismash/Streptococcus_agalactie_A909.prokka
 ~~~